gsidsid/ai-express/README.md

 ## Future

+- Generate test data and preview groups of completions
 - Prebuilt and configurable processors that extract text when the endpoint is provided with URL's to files (text/excel/json/pdf/websites)
 - Global values/snippets that can be pre-fetched and referenced across all prompts